 As a restricted free agent next off season, the team does have the right to match any offer made to James Harden to keep him in town.
 Serge Ibaka will also be a free agent, and big money has already been invested in Kevin Durant and Russell Westbrook.
 To keep the core four intact long term will be a struggle for sure.

-When asked about whether he would consider signing with the Phoenix Suns, he certainly expressed interest.
+When asked about whether he would consider signing with the Phoenix Suns, he certainly.

 Former Arizona State star James Harden would consider signing with the Suns if his contract expires after next season.

 “Yeah,” he said.
 “Of course.
 I love it there.
 My mom lives there still.
 So that’s definitely my second home as far as my comfort level and going to school there.
 But obviously, I’m with the Thunder right now and what we have is special.”

 This comes after the Phoenix Suns struck out on signing combo guard Eric Gordon after losing point guard Steve Nash.
 The team is looking for a star to take Nash’s place, and Harden might be their guy.